I am a London-born writer and bookworm originating from Ghana. My name is Kirsty Osei-Bempong but I’m also known by the nickname MisBeee.

 The site focusses on health, culture, the arts, business and society, and explores how Africans are shaping and disrupting conventional thinking and discourse in these areas.

 My academic background is in English Literature and Language, Journalism and International Communications and Development but my passion for developing content has allowed me to grow in other areas too.
-As a result, I have picked up skills in photography, video blogging, podcasting, copywriting and PR along the way.
+As a result, I have picked up skills in photography, video blogging, podcasting, copywriting, PR and public speaking along the way.

 These skills have allowed me to develop my freelance portfolio and support small to large businesses in growing their brands, content and social media presence.
 Click here to find out more.